Tapahtumatinder/Hello_Strangers_App/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-We would like thank our teachers for their support and also our peer support.
+We would like to thank our teachers and our peer support group for working with us.

 <p align="right">(<a href="#top">back to top</a>)</p>